ycpcs/fys100-fall2016/syllabus.md

 ### Homework assignments

-The [Schedule](schedule.html) page lists the assignments.
+The [Assignments](assign/index.html) page lists the assignments.

-TODO: Say something about the different types of assignments?
+All of the assignments involve some combination of (1) critical reading of source texts, (2) critical thinking, (3) writing, and (4) the use of computer programs as a creative medium.

 ### Late Assignments